This article allows to quickly identify this known problem and fix it using one of the suggested workarounds.

 VMware vCenter Server 8.0.x

 On Supervisor deployed with VDS, any UDP or TCP traffic sent from a vSphere Pod to a ClusterIP will go through the gateway of the supervisor workload network, even if the backend IP behind the Cluster IP is on the same subnetwork as the emitting vSphere Pod.
-There is a chance that this traffic is blocked around the gateway for two possible reasons:
+There is a chance that this traffic is blocked around the gateway for the following possible reasons:

 On the gateway, incoming UDP or TCP packets are supposed to be re-routed to the same network interface as the one from where they are coming from.
 This alone could be denied by security features (e.g router RPF check).

-VMware is aware of this issue and working to resolve this in a future release.
+VMware is aware of this issue and working to resolve this in a future release. vSphere 9.0 will provide more verbose logging and information regarding these issues.